Diatom Enterprises strongly believes it is not enough to be an excellent Developer, it is crucial to be a great Communicator

 Even about 20-minute-long Question and Answer Session was not long enough to satisfy the curiousness of the participants

 “He has a natural infections charisma that quickly captured each member of his audience.
-He frequently told supportive real life stories with interwoven and genuine humor.
-Most of his humor was self-deprecating, the most gracious sense of humor.”
+He frequently told supportive real-life stories with interwoven and genuine humour.
+Most of his humour was self-deprecating, the most gracious sense of humour.”

 Agate Reuta-Odina, Association office manager Latvian National Project Management